 Procyanidin B2 is a polyphenol compound with a wide range of pharmacological effects.
 Besides contributing to cell proliferation, differentiation and regulation, it also regulates hair growth by inhibiting protein kinase C, a major signal transduction pathway in many tissues and cells.

-Procyanidin B2 therapy shows potential as a safe and promising cure for male pattern baldness.
+Procyanidin B2 therapy shows potential as a safe and promising ingredient for male pattern baldness.
 Other studies have shown that this compound could assert an inhibitory effect on keratinocytes in both skin and hair.
-Thanks to that, it could intensively promote hair epithelial cell growth and stimulate anagen induction.
+Thanks to that, it could help promote hair epithelial cell growth and stimulate anagen induction.

 Horsetail is a perennial fern from the Equisetaceae family.
 Its most widely known phytochemical compounds are flavonoids, phenolic acids, alkaloids, phytosterols, tannins, and triterpenoids.